 We offer our members the option of paying for the entire cost of their aligners upfront or enrolling in SmilePay, a convenient monthly payment plan that requires a \$250 down payment, with the remaining consideration due over a period up to 24 months.
-Approximately 65% of our members elect to purchase our aligners using SmilePay.
+Approximately 61% of our members elect to purchase our aligners using SmilePay.
 The amount of contract consideration we estimate to be collectible from our SmilePay members results in an implicit price concession.
 We estimate the amount of implicit price concession based upon our assessment of historical write-offs and expected net collections, business and economic conditions, including the uncertainty of the lasting effects of the COVID-19 pandemic, and other collection indicators.
 We believe our analysis provides reasonable estimates of our revenues and valuations of our accounts receivable.

-Revenue is recognized for mid-course corrections and refinement aligners when the promised goods are transferred to the member.
-Mid-course corrections and refinement aligners represent a promise to transfer goods to members, and not all members order mid-course corrections or refinement aligners.
-We make our best estimate of mid-course correction and refinement aligner member usage rates, which we use to determine the amount of revenue to allocate to those performance obligations at inception of our aligner sales commitment.
+Revenue is recognized for touch-up aligners when the promised goods are transferred to the member.
+Touch-up aligners represent a promise to transfer goods to members, and not all members order touch-up aligners.
+We make our best estimate of touch-up aligner member usage rates, which we use to determine the amount of revenue to allocate to those performance obligations at inception of our aligner sales commitment.
 Our process for estimating usage rates requires significant judgment and evaluation of inputs, including historical data and forecasted usages.
 Any material changes to usage rates could impact the timing of revenue recognition, which may have a material effect on our financial position and result of operations.

-Amounts received prior to satisfying the above revenue recognition criteria are recorded as a contract liability in our historical consolidated balance sheets.
+Amounts received prior to satisfying the above revenue recognition criteria are recorded as a contract liability in deferred revenue in our historical consolidated balance sheets.
+The deferred revenue balance is subject to fluctuation depending on the timing and fulfillment of aligner orders.